 The Contractor shall provide a television report, tape and tabular as-built of all public storm mains and laterals prior to paving.
-The TV work shall be completed in the presence of the City Inspector and Stormwater Operations, and a recording of the inspection shall be provided to the City in an electronic deliverable in a format specified by the City Inspector.
+This TV information shall be submitted to the City Inspector for review.
 TV inspection shall demonstrate no manufacturing or installation defects, or any debris in the lines, for approval and acceptance by the City.